 The transport hanger was cavernous, easily the largest open space in headquarters.
 Most of that space was filled by a fleet of airships and skimmers.
 More stylish than the Jump Pods, such airborne transport was only good for reaching the topmost layers of New Horizon.
 Conventional travel was simply too slow for emergency forays into the lower levels.

 “Hate these things.”
 Spearhead grumbled.
 The other two ignored him.

-The pods were deceptively cramped, with their large, bulky, electronics covered exterior giving the impression of a much larger space.
+The pods were deceptively cramped, with their bulky, electronics covered exterior giving the illusion of a much larger interior.
 As soon as all three members of the team were inside their own pod Husk opened his direct communication channel to Administrator.

 “Team One ready for deployment.”